 Uganda’s parliament has called on Kampala’s foreign affairs ministry to protest the mistreatment of two Ugandan legislators while they were in Kenya recently.
 The two legislators were stopped by Kenyan police who demanded bribes, the Daily Monitor reported on Friday.

-DRC: Kabila cracks down – and will probably get away with it.
 There was blood on the streets of Kinshasa on Monday as police cracked down on an anti-government rally.
-But neither the deaths of protesters, nor the ongoing “national dialogue”, will do much to dissuade President Joseph Kabila to step down at the end of his second term in office in December. | Daily Maverick
+But neither the deaths of protesters, nor the ongoing “national dialogue”, will do much to dissuade President Joseph Kabila to step down at the end of his second term in office in December.
+By SIMON ALLISON.